boneset tincture

 Modern Uses

 Modern herbalists use boneset to help relieve congestion and reduce fever and pain associated with various joint-related conditions.
-It is also often used to boost the immune system and to get relief from the common cold.
+It is also often used to support the immune system and to get relief from the common cold.

 herb boneset